-CARE OF RANGE HOOD
+RANGE HOOD

+The light and fan of your power range hood are controlled by switches on the front.
+Use the fan to draw smoke and cooking fumes out of the unit.
 For metal surfaces, use the same procedure as for the range top.
 For the power hood, clean the plastic light cover by removing and washing it.
 If the light burns out, replace it with a bulb of the same size and wattage.
 To clean the power hood filter, push slot located in center front of screen and pull down.
 If not greasy, simply tap the filter to shake out the dirt.
 If the filter is greasy run hot, soapy water over it until grease dissolves.
 Allow the filter to drain and dry, then replace by positioning the flanges, push into place.
 The gravity hood can be cleaned by gently rubbing a soapy cloth over screen.